 You will gain immediate access to Personal Internet Banking when you register with your Social Security (or Tax ID) number, an existing HSBC ATM, credit or debit card number and associated PIN.
 This allows us to verify your identity in a secure manner.

 If you don't have an HSBC credit card, ATM or Debit MasterCard®, you can still register for Personal Internet Banking using another HSBC account such as a mortgage, home equity, savings, checking or loan account for authentication.
 You will be sent a Temporary Username by email and a Temporary Password by postal mail.
 After you receive both, you will be able to log on to Personal Internet Banking.
-You will be asked to create a new Username, Password, and Security Key the first time you log on to the service.
+You will be asked to create a new Username, Memorable Answer, and Password the first time you log on to the service.

 Thanks to encryption, sending and receiving information through Personal Internet Banking is more reliable than ever.
 Encryption helps keep information private (such as your PIN or the transactions you perform) between the bank's computer and your Internet browser.
 Learn more about how HSBC keeps your online information safe through HSBC's Security & Fraud Center.